dvidelabs/flatcc/README.md

 The build depends on CMake and by default the Ninja build tool to be installed along with Python.

 To use `make` instead run `scripts/initbuild.sh make`.
-This will totally clean the build and remember make is the build option.
+This will clean the build and remember `make` is the build option.
 Calls to `initbuild.sh` without argument will remember last setting and not wipe the existing build.
-Other generators can be created by adding scripts/build.cfg.X`.
-All builds are made in the same build/debug and build/release folders rather then separate per build type because it simplifies test scripts.
+Other generators can be created by adding `scripts/build.cfg.X` and then use that configuration by calling `scripts/initbuild.sh X` where `X` is a custom name.
+Currently `ninja` and `make` are provided out of the box.
+All builds are made in the same build/Debug and build/Release folders rather then separate per build type because it simplifies test scripts.

 To install build tools on OS-X: